mengxu98/thisutils/README.md

 ## **Introduction**

-[thisutils](https://mengxu98.github.io/thisutils/) is an R package for collecting some useful functions.
+[thisutils](https://mengxu98.github.io/thisutils/) is an R package for providing utility functions for data analysis and scientific computing.
+Includes functions for logging, parallel processing, and other computational tasks to streamline workflows.

 ## **Installation**